adobe-platform/porter/docs/detailed_design/deployment-hooks.md

 ### Standard environment variables

-These are available to all hooks
+These are available to all hooks and provided by porter.

 ```
 PORTER_SERVICE_NAME